 CallScribe and call recording must be activated in your account before you can use CallScribe Search.
-CallScribe is an optional add-on available for $0.025/minute on the Starter plan, and for $0.02/minute on the Pro plan and higher.
+CallScribe is an optional add-on, and pricing varies depending upon the plan you're on.

 CallScribe Search searches calls within the past year or up to the date that you turned on CallScribe.

 How to Use CallScribe Search